- Getting spray foam insulation presents problems for homeowners

 You can avoid this by opting for open-cell spray foam insulation, but as this type of insulation is not water resistant, any leakage from your roof could turn it into mush.

-Alternatively, you might consider ventilation options such as a window (a roof window like a Velux is ideal for this), or a roof vent.
-The downside is that these add to the overall cost, but when you think about it, a new roof would be a lot more expensive overall!
+Alternatively, you might consider ventilation options such as a window (a roof window like a Velux is ideal for this) or a roof vent.
+The downside is that these add to the overall cost, but a new roof would be a lot more expensive overall!

 On average, a single Velux window costs between £305 and £1,800, depending on the size of the window and location.

-Be sure to maintain you spray foam insulation every once in a while too.
-Proper maintenance for spray foam installed in the roof includes regular yearly inspections to fix any holes or cracks.
+Be sure to maintain your spray foam insulation every once in a while, too.
+Proper maintenance for spray foam installed on the roof includes regular yearly inspections to fix any holes or cracks.

-Lastly, it’s best to avoid applying spray foam insulation near electrical outlets or recessed lights (the type that are embedded in the ceiling) – if the foam expands, it can damage the electrical wires.
+Lastly, it’s best to avoid applying spray foam insulation near electrical outlets or recessed lights (the type embedded in the ceiling)—if the foam expands, it can damage the electrical wires.

 Wondering whether spray foam is worth the hassle?
 Check out our page Is Spray Foam Insulation Worth It? to find out.

-Spray foam insulation is known to potentially cause a few health issues, including:
+Spray foam insulation is known to cause a few health issues, including:

 - Asthma